TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 2/1 Chronicles 2.40.md

 ---

-and Eleasah begat Sismai, and Sismai begat Shallum,
+and Eleasah became the father of Sismai, and Sismai became the father of Shallum,